We're the UK's leading bowel cancer charity

 The challenge

-Almost all bowel cancers develop from a precancerous polyp (non-cancerous growths), and so this stage is a key target for intervention before the growth becomes cancerous.
+Almost all bowel cancers develop from a precancerous polyp (a growth in the bowel that isn’t cancer, but can turn into cancer).
+This stage is a key opportunity for intervention to prevent bowel cancer before it starts.

 Some people have an inherited condition that causes them to have lots of polyps.
 While these can be removed in a colonoscopy, this is invasive and so can be difficult for patients.
-There’s also always a risk that new polyps will form and progress to cancer between colonoscopies.
+There’s also a risk that new polyps will form and progress to cancer between colonoscopies.
 Other ways to prevent bowel cancer are needed.

 The science behind the project

-Changes (mutations) in something called the BMP signalling pathway inside our cells can change how cells grow,

-causing them to do this in the wrong way.
+Changes (mutations) in something called the BMP signalling pathway inside our cells can change how cells grow, causing them to do this in the wrong way.
 This means they can develop into cancer.

-Some inherited conditions, like Hereditary Polyposis Syndrome, are caused by these mutations.
+Some inherited conditions, like Hereditary Mixed Polyposis Syndrome, are caused by these mutations.
 Patients with these conditions can get many polyps which can then become cancerous.
 This means they’re more at risk of developing bowel cancer.

-Discovering a drug which can help prevent bowel cancer would have a large impact on both patients and the health service.
+Finding a drug which can help prevent bowel cancer would have a large impact on both patients and the health service.
 Being able to take a drug which stops polyps from becoming cancer would reduce the reliance on colonoscopies to remove them.

 This project funded in partnership with Never Too Young.